YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Database Replication
 ----------------------

 When an application must have the best possible continuity of business, use database replication in addition to before-image journaling to create a logical multi-site configuration.
-Unlike techniques like high-availability clustering that have a single point of failure (the cluster hardware and software), YottaDB replication uses “share nothing” logical multi-site instances with no single point of failure.
+Unlike techniques like high-availability clustering that have a single point of failure (the cluster hardware and software), YottaDB replication uses "share nothing" logical multi-site instances with no single point of failure.

 Furthermore, YottaDB database replication can be used to provide continuous application availability in the face of not just unplanned events, such as system crashes, but also planned events like application and system upgrades, and even most upgrades that involve application schema changes.
 Database replication has functionality beyond business continuity, as discussed in the `Database Replication chapter of the Administration and Operations Guide <../AdminOpsGuide/dbrepl.html>`_.